microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     LessThanOrEqual = "<=",
     // (undocumented)
     NotEqual = "!="
 }

+// Warning: (ae-missing-release-tag) "NumericFieldScaleBinding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface NumericFieldScaleBinding extends DataFieldBinding {
+    domain?: [number, number];
+    range?: [number, number];
+}

 // Warning: (ae-missing-release-tag) "OnehotArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)